 Wrap mason jar lid ring with ripped strips of light fabric.

 You can use a little bit of Rapid Fuse glue to get it started and end it.

 Step 2.
 Add twine.

 String twine around the center of the mason jar ring in a random pattern.
-Add in a cute wood button in the corner if you want, like I did with the little star.
+Add a cute wood button in the corner if you want, as I did with the little star.
 You can secure the button in place with a little bit of glue.

 Step 3.
 Add feathers to bottom.